Is it the Flu or an STD? 11 Signs You Need to get Tested Immediately

 If you’re experiencing some bodily discomfort, don’t be so quick to chalk it up to the flu.
 There are a lot of flu-like symptoms of sexually transmitted diseases (STDs) that disguise themselves as normal body ailments.
 If you’re sexually active, and you’re experiencing some unfamiliar symptoms, read this list!
 These symptoms may seem like a normal allergy, cold, or flu symptoms, but in reality, they could be STD symptoms in disguise.
 So please, for your sake, if you have any of these STD symptoms, get tested immediately!

 These symptoms aren’t usually associated with STDs, but they can indicate that an STD has progressed and is now wreaking havoc on your body.
-Many of these symptoms are viral infections or are caused by chlamydia or gonorrhea, which are infamous for being asymptomatic (not displaying symptoms) in their early stages.
+Many of these symptoms are viral infections or are caused by chlamydia or gonorrhea, which are infamous for being asymptomatic STDs (not displaying symptoms) in their early stages.
 Don’t wait until it’s too late; any symptom may not be as innocent as it appears.

 Flu-Like Symptoms: Fatigue, Fever, Nausea, Vomiting, or Headaches